duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 -l 0.0.0.0
 ~~~

-You can test in console if properly enabled
+You can check in console if properly enabled

 ~~~
 Rails.cache.class